 - The Naiads from God of War.
 Poseidon apparently gussied his daughters up, presumably to make Spartans want to make out with them.

 - Nami in League of Legends is a member of the Marai, a mer-humanoid race.
-She not only has breasts, her coat of scales opens above her waist, Absolute Cleavage style, to show them off better.
+She not only has breasts, her coat of scales opens above her waist, Navel-Deep Neckline style, to show them off better.
 This was eventually justified by explaining that her people are the result of humans interbreeding with nature spirits centuries ago, creating several families of humans with animal characteristics.

 - Slithice, the Naga Siren of Dota 2, has breast-like protrusions on her chest.
 Interestingly enough, she's also completely topless (unless certain cosmetic items are equipped), making it clear that she has no nipples.